Just in case you’re curious, here’s a description of the various hardware and software I use to work and play.

 Home Studio

 I have a ~400 sq ft office in the attic of our house with several book shelves two huge desks – one for personal stuff and one Corsair Platform 6 Creator Desk for streaming.
 Attached to the Corsair are three Sony FX-30 cameras, two Elgato Duo Key Lights, a KinoFlo Diva-Lite 41 LED key light.
-I have two M1 Mac minis and a M3 Max MacBook Pro on the desk for streaming.
+I have two M1 Mac minis and a M2 MacBook Air on the desk for streaming.
 The cameras are connected to a BlackMagic ATEM Mini Extreme 8-port video switcher.
 I use the surprisingly excellent RodeCaster Duo mixer for audio mixing.
 The Aphex effects on the Rode do a great job of noise reduction and processing.
 During shows I sit on a Herman Miller Embody gaming chair.
+The microphone is a Heil PR-40, of course.

 My home studio setup